ekaputra07/django-sidebar/README.rst

 Django Sidebar
 ==============

-Dynamic Sidebar creation for Django.
-Easily create and manage sidebar from Django Admin with drag and drop sidebar widget ordering.
+Django sidebar is a dynamic sidebar creation for Django.

+Easily create and manage sidebar from Django Admin with drag and drop interface and sidebar widget ordering.

 Requirement
 ------------